Latvian diaspora: After World War II

 A large wave of emigration from Latvia followed the Soviet and Nazi German occupations of the country during World War II.

-More than 200,000 Latvian citizens died during World War II and the Nazi occupation, thousands of Latvians fled the country.
+More than 200,000 Latvian citizens died during World War II and the occupations, and thousands of Latvians fled the country.
 The largest communities of Latvians were established in the United States, Canada, Sweden, Great Britain and Australia.
 The Latvian diaspora in the West actively worked for the restoration of Latvia's independence.
-The Latvian Diplomatic Service represented the interests of independent Latvia in the Free World during the Soviet occupation.
+The Latvian diplomatic service in exile represented the interests of independent Latvia in the Free World during the Soviet and Nazi occupations.

-Simultaneously, Latvians migrated within the Soviet Union from the Latvian SSR to other Soviet Republics.
+During the period that Latvia was under Soviet rule (until 1991), around 60,000 inhabitants of Latvia were deported to remote areas of the Soviet Union.
+Simultaneously, Latvians migrated from the Latvian SSR to other Soviet Republics.
 A number of Latvian Jews emigrated to Israel and the United States.

 After 2004

-Following Latvia's accession to the European Union and the financial crisis of 2007–2008, as many as 200,000 Latvians left the country.
-As of 2016, about 100,000 Latvians permanently lived in the United Kingdom.
+Following the 2004 accession of Latvia to the European Union and the 2008 financial crisis, as many as 200,000 Latvians left the country.
+In the United Kingdom, the 2011 UK Census already recorded 53,977 Latvian-born residents in England, 692 in Wales, 4,475 in Scotland, and 2,297 in Northern Ireland.
+In 2021, there were approximately 90,000 Latvian nationals estimated to be residing in the United Kingdom.
+The highest estimated number of Latvian nationals residing in the United Kingdom was in 2017, when there were 117,000.

 The Latvian diaspora provides around €500 million per year to the Latvian economy.